burlachenkok/exploring-python3/python_details.md

   imp.reload(module name)
   ```

-## Encoding for Files
+## Encoding during reading files and with statement

 The text file is iterable and the content of the file is returned line by line.
-You can check the used default encoding for reading text files:
+You can check the used *default* encoding for reading text files:
 ```python
 import sys
 print(sys.getdefaultencoding())